-- A. The fact that the individual is a patient at a contracted clinical agency. - B. The patient's name, address, employer, etc. - C. The nature of the patient's illness or reason for admission to the treatment center.
+The fact that the individual is a patient at a contracted clinical agency.

+A. The patient's name, address, employer, etc.

+B. The nature of the patient's illness or reason for admission to the treatment center.

 Students are not allowed to discuss patients with individuals in the community and are not allowed to discuss patients in patient/public areas within the treatment center.
-Prior to the start of the clinical rotation, each student will receive a briefing regarding confidentiality from the clinical instructor.
+This includes any pictures made with electronic devices of patients or patient documents.
+Prior to the start of the clinical rotation, each student will receive a briefing regarding confidentiality from the clinical instructor and must comply with HIPAA law.